-Each year the Forestry Commission runs the following statistical surveys of the UK timber industry:
+Each year we run the following statistical surveys of the UK timber industry:

 For more information on these surveys, please follow the links above.